 Elementary Education M.Ed. with Endorsements and Concentrations

-The Master of Education (M.Ed.) program in Elementary Education is a graduate degree designed for teachers who wish to pursue advanced preparation in a specific area at the elementary level, including mathematics, science, literacy, STEM, and teacher support and coaching (TSC) endorsements, as well as a concentration in Dual Language Education.
+The Master of Education (M.Ed.) program in Elementary Education is a graduate degree designed for teachers who wish to pursue advanced preparation in a specific area at the elementary level, including K-5 mathematics, teacher support and coaching (TSC), reading, K-5 science and STEM endorsements.
+It is also possible to complete the M.Ed. with a concentration in Dual Language Education.

 The program includes 12 courses, five of which may be completed online/alternative format.
 Students may enter the program any semester and complete the program at their own pace.